balelulelo/KKA-Final-Project/README.md

 import heapq
 from collections import deque
 ```
-`pandas`: Used to handle CSV data for loading station details and distances from a file.
+`pandas`: Used to handle CSV data for loading from a file.
-`heapq`: Provides priority queue functionality essential for the Best-First Search and A* Search algorithms.
+`heapq`: Provides priority queue functionality essential for the `Best-First Search` and `A* Search algorithms`.
-`deque`: Used for efficiently implementing the queue structure required for Breadth-First Search.
+`deque`: Used for efficiently implementing the `queue structure` required for `Breadth-First Search`.

 #### 2b.
 Graph Initialization
 ```python